treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 3. **Windows PowerShell**: Windows PowerShell is a default shell interface installed on your machine, its default directory is `C:\Users\YOUR_USERNAME`.

 **NOTE**: PowerShell and Command Prompt users will have to substitute forward slashes “/” with backslashes “\” throughout these introductory steps as it pertains to file paths.
-Example: If you see an instruction saying `cd desktop/treehouses/cli` instead use `cd desktop\treehouses\cli`.
+Example: If you see an instruction saying `cd desktop/cli` instead use `cd desktop\cli`.

 #### macOS or GNU\Linux - Terminal